-Blue Plains Inter-Municipal Agreement of 2012; DCWASA Master Plan (1998); Technical Memorandum No. 1, Multi-Jurisdictional Use Facilities Capital Cost Allocation (June 2013); and DC Water's preliminary FY'24-FY33 Capital Improvements Program.
+Blue Plains Inter-Municipal Agreement of 2012; DCWASA Master Plan (1998); Technical Memorandum No. 1, Multi-Jurisdictional Use Facilities Capital Cost Allocation (June 2013); and DC Water FY'23 Capital Improvements Program.

-The schedule and expenditure projections were updated to reflect the latest estimates available from DC Water for the constituent Blue Plains joint-use projects as of May 2023.
+The schedule and expenditure projections were updated to reflect the latest estimates available from DC Water for the constituent Blue Plains joint-use projects as of May 2022.

 The project scope has remained the same.
-Project costs are derived from the DC Water Capital Budget 10-year forecast of spending and DC Water's latest project management data, and reflect DC Water's cost estimates and expenditure schedules available at the time this document was prepared.
-Given the open-ended nature of the Blue Plains projects, this PDF does not fully reflect the total project costs.
+Project costs are derived from the DC Water Capital & Operating Budget 10-year forecast and project management data, and reflect DC Water's expenditure estimates and schedules.
+Given the open-ended nature of the project, this PDF does not fully reflect the total project costs.
 These projects are, in fact, expected to continue indefinitely.
 As new sub-projects are added to the Blue Plains facility plans, the associated costs will be added to this project.
-The funding schedule also indicates the calculated Rockville share of the cost, which varies by project based on the City's relative share of WSSC Water's flow as derived in the Multi-Jurisdiction Use Facilities Study.
+The funding schedule also indicates the calculated Rockville share of the cost which varies by project based on the City's relative share of WSSC Water's flow as derived in the Multi-Jurisdiction Use Facilities Study.